Ezzard Charles

-Ezzard Mack Charles (July 7, 1921 – May 28, 1975), was an American professional boxer who competed from 1940 to 1959.
+Ezzard Mack Charles (July 7, 1921 – May 28, 1975) was an American professional boxer who competed from 1940 to 1959.
 Known as "the Cincinnati Cobra", Charles was respected for his slick defense and precision, and is often regarded as the greatest light heavyweight of all time, and one of the greatest fighters pound for pound, having defeated numerous Hall of Fame fighters in three different weight classes.
 Charles was the world heavyweight champion from 1949 to 1951, and made eight successful title defenses in under two years.

 After losing the world title, Charles continued to fight several top rated heavyweight contenders and made three close but unsuccessful attempts at reclaiming the heavyweight championship.
 Charles eventually retired from a near two decade long career with a record of 95–25–1.
 He was posthumously inducted into the International Boxing Hall of Fame as part of the inaugural class of 1990.

 Career

-Charles was born in Lawrenceville, Georgia, and grew up in Cincinnati, Ohio.
+Charles was born in Lawrenceville, Georgia on July 7, 1921.
+After his parents divorced, Charles moved to Cincinnati, Ohio at the age of nine to live with his grandmother and his great-grandmother.
 Charles graduated from Woodward High School in Cincinnati where he was already becoming a well-known fighter (greatly inspired by fighters Kid Chocolate and later Joe Louis).
 Known as "the Cincinnati Cobra", Charles fought many notable opponents in the middleweight, light heavyweight and heavyweight divisions, eventually winning the World Championship in the latter.
 Although he never won the Light Heavyweight title, The Ring has rated him as the greatest light heavyweight of all time.

 Career beginnings and military service

-Charles started his career as a featherweight in the amateurs, where he had a near perfect record (at one point 42-0 until a 1939 loss to Daniel Warren Eby).
-In 1938, he won the Diamond Belt Middleweight Championship.
-He followed this up in 1939 by winning the Chicago Golden Gloves tournament of champions.
-He won the national AAU Middleweight Championship in 1939.

-Charles' professional career began on March 12, 1940, knocking out Melody Johnson in the fourth round.
-Charles went undefeated in his first 17 fights before being defeated by former NYSAC middleweight champion Ken Overlin.
-Victories over future Hall of Famers Teddy Yarosz and the heavily avoided Charley Burley had started to solidify Charles as a top contender in the middleweight division, however, during World War II, Charles served in the U.S. military, which would eventually bring his career to a halt.
+Charles began boxing as an amateur and won the national Amateur Athletic Union (AAU) middleweight championship in 1939.

+On March 12, 1940, Charles launched his professional boxing career by scoring a fourth-round knockout against Melody Johnson in Middletown, Ohio.
+He went on to win his first 15 professional contests before facing Ken Overlin on June 9, 1941, in an outdoor match at Crosley Field in Cincinnati.
+Overlin, a seasoned fighter who had turned professional in 1931, had compiled 147 bouts and held recognition as NYSAC middleweight champion in 1940.
+During their encounter, Charles was dropped in the second round and suffered a unanimous decision defeat, marking the first loss of his professional career.

+Over the following nine months, Charles rebounded by defeating former titleholders Teddy Yarosz and Anton Christoforidis and later fought Overlin to a draw in a rematch.
+Before the close of 1942, he also earned two decision victories over future light heavyweight champion Joey Maxim.

+Charles fought only twice in 1943, enduring difficult defeats in both outings.
+Jimmy Bivins knocked him down seven times in one bout, while Lloyd Marshall floored him eight times before the referee halted the contest in the eighth round.
+During World War II, Charles served in the military and captured the Inter-Allied light heavyweight championship in Rome in 1944.